qmaoz/admin-dashboard/README.md

 * **React `useEffect`** persists theme mode to `localStorage`.
 * **React `useMemo`** optimizes theme creation to avoid unnecessary recalculations.

-There is no global state manager (Redux/Zustand) since the app is small and self-contained.
+State is managed locally with React hooks (useState, useEffect), since the app is small and does not require a global state manager.

 ---